pdjr-signalk/pdjr-skplugin-devantech/README.md

 ## Description

-This plugin implements a control interface for multi-channel relay devices manufactured by the UK company Devantech and includes support for devices that are operated over USB, WiFi and wired Ethernet.
+This plugin implements a control interface for multi-channel relay modules manufactured by the UK company Devantech and includes support for devices that are operated over USB, WiFi and wired Ethernet.

 This plugin offers two distinct services.

-Firstly, it provides a mechanism for decorating Signal K's data hierarchy with user supplied meta-data.
-This allows relay devices to be documented in a meaningful way (perhaps including the device location, product code, serial-number, etc.) and relay channels to be described in terms of their function or application.
+Firstly, it provides a mechanism for decorating Signal K's data hierarchy with user supplied meta-data that documents a connected module in a meaningful way, perhaps including the device location, product code, serial-number, etc. and relay channels to be described in terms of their function or application.

 Secondly, the plugin installs a PUT handler on each defined